denizumutdereli/dialogflow_nlp_ai_powered_chat_bot/README.md

 <img src="ss/nlp.JPG" title="Dialogflow German Language with ai powered">

-I use Spacy and BERT tokenized for NLP processes.
+I use Spacy and NLTK BERT tokenized for NLP processes.

 Each answer given via the terminal also provides feedback, making a system that is constantly learning possible.